Duncan-Haywood/ai-chess-experiments/README.md

 # Chess Bot Experiments

-A chess bot that can play both locally and on Lichess, with a web interface to watch games in real-time.
+A chess bot that plays locally with a web interface to watch games in real-time.

 ## Features